michaelneale/extractorb/README.md

 This project uses GitHub Actions for continuous integration and deployment:

 - Every push to the `main` branch triggers a build and release process
-- The latest build is automatically published to the [GitHub Releases](https://github.com/owner/extractorb/releases/tag/latest) page with the tag `latest`
+- The latest build is automatically published to the [GitHub Releases](https://github.com/michaelneale/extractorb/releases/tag/latest) page with the tag `latest`
 - Pre-built binaries are available for macOS

 The CI/CD workflow:
 1. Builds the project using the latest stable Rust toolchain
-2. Creates a compressed tarball of the binary
+2. Creates a zip file containing the binary
 3. Generates a SHA256 checksum for verification
 4. Publishes these artifacts to GitHub Releases